Faith in Action

 "All men and women are called to belong to the new people of God.
 Wherefore this people, while remaining one and only one, is to be spread throughout the whole world and must exist in all ages, so that the decree of God's will may be fulfilled.”
 (Lumen Gentium, #13).

 When we put our faith into action we live and share the Joy of the Gospel.
 We put our faith into action bringing the Good News to all.
 As disciples we do this together in community.
 The role of the Mission and Evangelisation Team is support people of the diocese in being Missionary disciples.
-We provide a wide range of information, resources and support for parish and ethnic communities in the diocese regarding pastoral planning as outlined in the Mission Map.
+We provide a wide range of information, resources and support for parish and ethnic communities in the diocese regarding pastoral planning and creating mission minded communities.

 We commit ourselves to ensure that all the faithful in our diocese are enabled to answer the universal call to holiness through active participation in the life and mission of Christ as implemented by the Church.